Breadcrumbs

 What are these studies and degrees all about?

-This E³UDRES² Joint Master’s programme, Citizen-Centered Digital Health and Social Care, has been jointly developed by St. Pölten (Austria), Saxion (the Netherlands), and Jamk (Finland) Universities of Applied Sciences as members of the E³UDRES² (Engaged and Entrepreneurial European University as Driver for European Smart and Sustainable Regions) alliance.
+This E³UDRES² Joint Master’s Programme, Citizen-Centered Digital Health and Social Care, has been jointly developed by St. Pölten (Austria), Saxion (the Netherlands), and Jamk (Finland) Universities of Applied Sciences as members of the E³UDRES² (Engaged and Entrepreneurial European University as Driver for European Smart and Sustainable Regions) alliance.
 The programme emphasises the interdisciplinary development of technology-driven innovations in the healthcare sector.
-All graduates receive multiple diploma: a joint Master of Science degree from St. Pölten and Saxion, as well as a separate master’s degree from Jamk based on your bachelor’s degree subject (according to Finnish regulations).
+All graduates receive multiple diploma's: a joint Master of Science degree from St. Pölten and Saxion, as well as a separate master’s degree from Jamk based on your bachelor’s degree subject (according to Finnish regulations, e.g., Bachelor of Nursing > Master of Health Care; Bachelor of Engineering > Master of Engineering).

 Find out more about the contents of the programme here.